 Learning to host hybrid events gives you the chance to enjoy the benefits of in-person and virtual experiences simultaneously.
 Ever since the COVID-19 pandemic started to change the way people get together and interact, organizers have needed to find new ways to run their events.

-Hybrid meetings and events have been one of the options that have gained popularity.
+If you want to start a career in event industry, you should know that hybrid meetings and events have been one of the options that have gained popularity.
 While these events occurred before the need for social distancing, the pandemic brought them front and center for far more people who are now aware of their value.